What is lead scoring? A complete guide for businesses

 Step 4: Assign point values

-Unless you are going for linear model, you’ll need to assign point values to each factor based on its importance.
+Unless you are going for a linear model, you’ll need to assign point values to each factor based on its importance.
 For instance, downloading a whitepaper might be worth more points than opening an email, as it indicates a higher level of interest.

 - Engagement and intent points: Assign more points to actions that indicate stronger intent, such as downloading a whitepaper, requesting a demo, or attending a webinar.
 For example, downloading a whitepaper might be worth 10 points, while opening an email might be worth two points.